 Dr Colm O’Reilly, PhD: Director of the Irish Centre for Talented Youth (CTYI) at Dublin City University.
 Colm has worked in the area of gifted education for the last fifteen years and has published articles and presented papers at numerous conferences around the world.
 He has experience in teacher training for gifted students around Ireland and is responsible for the implementation of many classes and initiatives for gifted children and teachers in Ireland.

-Karen McCarthy: Parent of three teenagers.
-One in junior cycle, one in senior cycle of secondary school and one at third level.
+Karen McCarthy: Parent of three young adults.
 Masters in Cognitive Science, UCD.
 Past Chairman of the (now dissolved) Irish Association for Gifted Children (IAGC).

 Catherine Riordan: Parent of two young adults.
 Past member of the National Executive of the Parents Association of Community and Comprehensive Schools (PACCS) and a director of the National Parents’ Council Post Primary (NPCpp).
 Catherine is a doctor, specialising in reproductive medicine.

-Michele Pippet: Parent of two boys, one in primary school and one at university.
+Michele Pippet: Parent of two boys, one in secondary school and one a postgraduate student.
 Michele is a counselling psychologist with special interests in giftedness and bullying.